MEET TOMASZ DRYBALA

 Focus of the Study

-How do neurochemical feedback loops shape and reinforce decision-making patterns, and what interventions can interrupt these loops to improve the quality of strategic decision-making?
+The research explores a question at the heart of modern leadership: How do neurochemical feedback loops shape and reinforce decision-making patterns, and what interventions can interrupt these loops to improve the quality of strategic decision-making and execution?

 Key Areas of Investigation